-Is your city growing faster than your roads can sustain?
-Does your city have a busy intersection that gets congested due to drivers needing to make left turns?
+Is your city growing faster than roads can sustain?
+Do you have a busy intersection that gets congested due to drivers needing to make left turns?
 The continuous flow intersection may be the solution to your traffic challenges.

-“The idea is to have left-turning drivers start their turn at a signal controlled intersection several hundred feet before the intersection,” says Paul Wells, SEH highway designer.
-“This allows left-turn movements to proceed simultaneously with the through traffic.
-People wanting to continue forward can stay in motion, instead of being stuck behind someone who can’t get through an intersection.”
+The CFI design allows left-turning drivers to start their turn at a signal controlled intersection several hundred feet before the intersection.
+This allows left-turn movements to proceed simultaneously with the through traffic.
+Drivers wanting to continue forward can stay in motion instead of being stuck behind someone who can’t get through an intersection.

 With this type of interchange, a single traffic signal that normally alternates between eight different movements at the intersection is replaced by three signals that only control two separate movements at each signal.
 There is the potential to stop three times: once at a midblock signal as you approach the intersection, once at the intersection and once at a midblock signal after leaving the intersection.
-However, with careful signal coordination, traffic can keep flowing significantly more efficiently, safely and smoothly without those potential stops.
+However, with careful signal coordination, traffic can keep flowing much more efficiently, safely and smoothly without the potential stops.

-“The reason congestion is growing at the Havana/Easter intersection in Centennial is twofold.
-First, the adjacent undeveloped land is filling in with commercial and office developments, and second, the major parallel roadway in the vicinity is over capacity and vehicles are diverting their routes through the intersection.
+The reason congestion was growing at the Havana Street/Easter Avenue intersection in Centennial is twofold.
+First, the adjacent, undeveloped land was filling up with commercial and office developments.
+Second, the major parallel roadway in the vicinity was over capacity, and vehicles were diverting their routes through the intersection.

 SEH performed a traffic study to gain precise understanding, then developed several different intersection design options for the City to consider.

 Recognizing the benefits, Centennial ultimately settled on the CFI design to help alleviate congestion and keep traffic flowing smoothly.
 The City hopes to move forward with this project in the near future.